JakeSaintG/NickelbackLoremIpsumGenerator/README.md

 #### Special Thanks
 - Nickelback!
 - Code Louisville
-- Advice/QA: Drew Walker and Christine St. Germain
+- Advice/QA: Christine St. Germain

 ### Side notes
 - This application is not intended to make a profit or generate revenue.